devsugar-money/DGEmerald/Readme.md

 ## Overview

 DecideGuide is a powerful, interactive decision tree builder application that helps users create, manage, and share decision trees to guide others through complex decision-making processes.
 Built with modern web technologies, this tool allows you to construct yes/no question paths that lead users to different outcomes, supplemented with helpful resources, learning materials, and actionable items.
+With its latest updates, the application offers an enhanced spreadsheet-like editor for more intuitive question management and resource linking.

 ![DecideGuide](https://images.unsplash.com/photo-1506784983877-45594efa4cbe?ixlib=rb-1.2.1&auto=format&fit=crop&w=1350&q=80)

 ## Features

 - **Interactive Decision Trees**: Build decision trees with yes/no questions and customized paths.
-- **Resource Enrichment**: Add hints, learning materials, and action items to each question.
+- **Resource Enrichment**: Add hints, learning materials, and action items to each question using a modular resource system.
-- **Action Plans**: Automatically generate action plans based on user responses.
+- **Action Plans**: Automatically generate action plans based on user responses with trigger conditions.
 - **User Authentication**: Secure login and registration system.
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices.
 - **Real-time Updates**: Changes to decision trees are saved automatically.
-- **Drag-and-Drop Interface**: Easily reorder questions in the spreadsheet editor.
+- **Drag-and-Drop Interface**: Easily reorder questions in the streamlined spreadsheet editor.
-- **Rich Text Editing**: Format hints and learning materials with a WYSIWYG editor.
+- **Rich Text Editing**: Format questions, actions, and terminate messages with a WYSIWYG editor.
+- **Resource Library**: Select from a central repository of pre-created hint and learn resources.

 ## Tech Stack